TalkingQuickly/talkingquickly.github.io/_drafts/2016-06-13-setting-up-a-vps-for-rails-with-chef-zero-knife-zero.md

 Inside the object associated with the `normal` key.
 See [attribute precedence](https://docs.chef.io/attributes.html) for more about the significance of `normal`.

-Similarly, to set the ruby version add the following, replacing `2.3.1` with your desired Ruby verison:
+Similarly, to set the Ruby version, add the following replacing `2.3.1` with your desired Ruby verison:

 ```
 "rbenv":{